Getting started with CloudSpend

 - Cost by Component: View the distribution of costs by the type of charge covered for AWS (such as Credit, DiscountedUsage, Fee, Refund, RIFee, Tax, and Usage (on-demand instance rates)) and for Azure (such as Usage, Purchase, and Refund).

-- Cost by Resource: See the monthly running or estimated charges for each configured AWS and Azure resource.
+- Cost by Resource: See the monthly running or estimated charges for each configured AWS, Azure, and GCP resource.

 You can also get a granular view of your cloud bills at the Resource Explorer level with the following features:

-- Accounts: Get a bird's-eye view of your AWS or Azure cloud costs at each resource level, separated by linked accounts or subscriptions.
+- Accounts: Get a bird's-eye view of your cloud costs at each resource level, separated by linked accounts, subscriptions, or projects.